sergioruizsan/sergioruizsan/README.md

 ### What is Sergio doing? 😄

-If the day had more than 24 hours he would like to learn everything in the world hahah, so... most of the time you will just see him working as a front-end web developer, although when needed (or when he wants a break) he switches to back-end.
+If the day had more than 24 hours I would like to learn everything in the world hahah, but I am a human, so... most of the time you will just see me working as a front-end web developer, although when needed (or when I want a break) I switch to back-end or devops.

 ### Some hobbies

+- 📚 Read books.
+I really enjoy tech (related to my field) and human behaviour/relationships topics.
+Less often, but equally interesting I like geopolitics and historical topics.
-- ✏️ Write articles
+- ✏️ Write few articles, occasionally
-- 📚 Read geopolitical and historical books
 - 🔌 Play with System On Chip or Microcontrollers devices for IoT
 - 🔭 Astronomy

 ### Some favourite famous quotes:

+>In my walks, every man I meet is my superior in some way, and in that I learn from him.
+>
+> ― <cite>Ralph Waldo Emerson</cite>

 >If I had an hour to solve a problem I'd spend 55 minutes thinking about the problem
 >and 5 minutes thinking about solutions.